 Advanced Placement Spanish Language and Culture

-This is an Advanced Placement course in Spanish that emphasizes the use of Spanish for active communication and allows students to reach advanced levels in their oral, aural, reading, and written skills.
-In addition, the course introduces students to the literary analysis of Latin American literature and culture as well as to the discussion of current events around the world.
-Students are fully involved in watching, reading, and listening to authentic mass media including digital newspapers, podcasts, Internet radio, and television.
-All course content is displayed through an interactive class website.
-This course prepares students for the Advanced Placement Spanish Language and Culture exam in May.
+This is an Advanced Placement (AP) course in Spanish that emphasizes the use of Spanish for active communication and allows students to reach advanced levels in their oral, aural, reading, and written skills.
+The course introduces students to the literary analysis of Spanish and Latin American literature, culture, and current events around the world.
+In addition, the course integrates the WE Learning Framework into the AP experience, enabling students to apply academic learning to service initiatives while strengthening their understanding of AP course content and skills.
+Students carry out a project that has positive impact on local and global issues.
+This course prepares students for the AP Spanish Language and Culture exam in May.
 Teacher and students use Spanish exclusively in class.
+WE Service Learning is recognized on the transcript for those students who successfully complete the service-learning component of the course.

-Prerequisite: Spanish III Honors or Spanish IV and permission of the World Languages Department
+Prerequisite: Spanish III (Honors) or Spanish IV and approval of the World Languages Department

 Spanish V: Contemporary Spanish and Latin American Cinema